Grants for Teachers

 Teacher Classroom Grants

 This grant opportunity is provided by the North Central Education Foundation and is available to all teachers in the North Central Washington region.
-These needs-based grants, $300 on average, are to be used directly in the classroom to equip teachers with the tools and resources they need to meet the needs of their students.
+These needs-based grants are to be used directly in the classroom to equip teachers with the tools and resources they need to meet the needs of their students.
 Please be aware that these grants are very competitive.
 Grant requests should be detailed and innovative to be considered.

 How to apply for a Teacher Classroom Grant

-The Foundation opens the application in September.
-Teachers submit a one-page grant application form that demonstrates how the funds would be used to encourage learning in the classroom.
-Foundation board members and community memes review all applications and select the winning grants in early October.
-All grant recipients are honored during an annual event in late October.
+Teachers submit an application via the online form that demonstrates how the funds would be used to encourage learning in the classroom.
+Foundation board members and community members review all applications and select the winning grants in early October.
+All grant recipients are honored during an annual event in early November.

 Friends of Lower Grand Coulee (FLGC)